N. Howard Thorp: Career

 Jack Thorp began collecting and writing cowboy songs in 1889; his Songs of the Cowboys was published in Estancia, New Mexico in 1908.
 An expanded version was published by Houghton Mifflin in 1921.
 His later publications included Tales of the Chuck Wagon (1926) and Pardner of the Wind: Story of the Southwestern Cowboy (published posthumously in 1941 with Neil M. Clark).
 His fiction and poetry also appeared in New Mexico Magazine, The Cattleman, The Atlantic Monthly, Poetry, and The Literary Digest.
 Cowland, a book-length story targeted towards a younger audience, remains unpublished.

-From 1936-1939 Thorp worked for the Works Progress Administration’s New Mexico Federal Writers’ Project.
+From 1936 to 1939 Thorp worked for the Works Progress Administration’s New Mexico Federal Writers’ Project.

 N. Howard Thorp died at his home in Alameda, New Mexico, on June 4, 1940.

 A new edition of Songs of the Cowboys, including biographical material and a CD with many of its songs played on historical instruments, was published in 2005 by the University of New Mexico Press.